cepthomas/LuaBagOfTricks/README.md

 - `lua54` folder contains Lua reference for integration in other Lua projects.
 64 bit Lua 5.4.2 from https://luabinaries.sourceforge.net/download.html.

- - 'csrc' folder contains some utilities implemented in C and C++.
-Mainly useful for internal Lua and interop components.
+ - 'csrc\luaex.h/c' is some utilities implemented in C and C++, mainly for internal use.

+ - 'csrc\cliex.h/cpp' is support for the LuaInterop project.

 # Libraries